How to Paint a Fiberglass Boat for a Showroom Finish

 Fixing Dings, Scratches, and Gouges

 Once the hull is clean and stripped of wax, every little imperfection will pop out.
-Now’s your chance to make them disappear.
+Now's the chance to make them disappear.
 If you ignore them, a fresh coat of high-gloss paint will only make them more obvious.

 For light surface scratches, a good sanding might be all you need.
-For anything deeper, you'll want to break out a marine-grade two-part epoxy filler.
+For anything deeper, break out a marine-grade two-part epoxy filler.
 Mix it up exactly as the directions say and use a flexible putty knife to press it firmly into the damaged spot.
 Overfill it just a little bit, as it will shrink slightly as it cures and you'll be sanding it down.

 Let the filler cure completely.
 Don't rush this part; it can take several hours.
-Once it's rock-hard, you can sand it perfectly smooth and flush with the rest of the hull.
+Once it's rock-hard, sand it perfectly smooth and flush with the rest of the hull.
 This is how you get that flawless, "fair" surface that looks so good under new paint.

 The Right Way to Sand

-• For heavy lifting (80-120 grit): Use this coarser grit for feathering the edges of your epoxy repairs or tackling any stubborn patches of old paint that just won't quit.
+- For heavy lifting (80-120 grit): Use this coarser grit for feathering the edges of your epoxy repairs or tackling any stubborn patches of old paint that just won't quit.

-• For final prep (220-320 grit): Once the repairs are faired, go over the entire hull with a finer grit.
+- For final prep (220-320 grit): Once the repairs are faired, go over the entire hull with a finer grit.
 This scuffs the gelcoat just enough to create a strong mechanical bond for the primer without leaving deep scratches behind.

 Applying Primer and Paint For a Flawless Finish

-Alright, this is where all that tedious prep work finally pays off.
+This is where all that tedious prep work finally pays off.
 It's time to lay down a stunning finish that will last for years.

-• Brushing: Perfect for cutting in around hardware and tackling tight spots where you need total control.
+- Brushing: Perfect for cutting in around hardware and tackling tight spots where you need total control.

-• Spraying: The fastest way to get the sleekest finish, especially on large surfaces, assuming you have the equipment and know-how.
+- Spraying: The fastest way to get the sleekest finish, especially on large surfaces, assuming you have the equipment and know-how.

-• Roll and Tip: The go-to DIY method.
-It’s a fantastic balance of speed and a near-professional finish using a foam roller and a high-quality brush.
+- Roll and Tip: The go-to DIY method.
+It's a fantastic balance of speed and a near-professional finish using a foam roller and a high-quality brush.

 Choosing Your Application Method